jiks-sx/Password-Security-and-Authentication-Analysis/Theory/03_passwords_from_zero.md

 This is called credential stuffing.

-Passwords fail not because of technology, but because of human behavior.
+## Passwords fail not because of technology,but because of human behavior.